Post-tensioned concrete Baton Rouge building

 Local experience matters because mix design, tendon spacing, and stressing schedules must reflect real environmental conditions.
 Using a generic design approach often leads to underperforming slabs.

-The LSU AgCenter has documented that soil conditions across Louisiana vary significantly by location, influencing how soils are managed and considered in construction and land use practices.
+Soil conditions across Louisiana vary significantly by location, influencing how soils are managed and considered in construction and land use practices.

 How Post-Tensioning Improves Long-Term Value